All In & The Hardest Thing: "All In"

-Anne still continues to fight off Andrias, but is continuously overpowered as her powers run out.
-Sprig then shows up with the piece of paper he found in his family's hidden tunnels, and with help from Mr. X's glasses, reveals that it's a message from Andrias' old friend Leif.
+Anne continues to fight off Andrias but is continuously overpowered as her powers run out.
+Sprig then shows up on a heron with the piece of paper he found in his family's hidden tunnels, and with help from Mr. X's glasses, reveals that it is a message from Andrias' old friend Leif.
 Leif reveals through the message that after hiding the Calamity Box on Earth, she knew she couldn't go back to Newtopia, so she started a new life in Wartwood and founded the Plantar family.
 But, despite all the changes, she never forgot or stopped loving Andrias or all the good times she spent with him and Barrel.
-She also hopes that Andrias would not close himself off from others and that someday he would forgive her.
+She also hopes that Andrias will not close himself off from others and that someday he will forgive her.
 After hearing this, Andrias breaks down in tears and now truly regrets all the horrible things he has done.
-Darcy tries to force Andrias to continue fighting, but Sasha is able to defeat her by cutting her connection cord, thus causing the Core to deactivate and freeing Marcy from its control.
-Andrias lets himself be defeated by Anne, ending the battle and revealing that Andrias is a cyborg, which is how he was able to live for a thousand years.
+Darcy tries to force Andrias to continue fighting, but Sasha defeats her by severing the neural link connecting to the Core's helmet, thus causing the Core to deactivate and freeing Marcy in the process.
+Andrias lets himself be defeated by Anne by blasting through his exo-armor, ending the battle and revealing that Andrias is a cyborg, which is how he was able to live for a thousand years.

-With the force field down, everyone rushes toward Marcy, who apologizes for her actions.
+With the force field down, everyone rushes toward Marcy, now unconscious, but she wakes up.
+She apologizes for her actions.
 Anne and Sasha forgive her, stating that wherever they are, they will always be friends, and everyone shares a group hug.
 However, the helmet of the Core reactivates and sneaks away.
-As Mr. X and Anne's parents clean up the damage, Anne and all of her friends transport back to Amphibia, where the resistance is still fighting Andrias' robot army.
+As Mr. X and Anne's parents clean up the damage with the help of the herons, Anne and her friends return to Amphibia, where the Resistance is still defeating Andrias' robot army.
 When the castle arrives, Olivia declares that Andrias and the Core have been defeated.
 However, just as everyone thinks it's over, Sprig notices the moon getting closer.